Fall Activities in Greece That Will Make You Want to Visit Now

 Pelion: Greece’s Autumn Fairy Tale

-When autumn rolls in, the forested peninsula of Pelion transforms into a painting — the chestnut, beech, and plane trees glow in fiery reds, oranges, and golds.
+When fall rolls in, the forested peninsula of Pelion transforms into a painting — the chestnut, beech, and plane trees glow in fiery reds, oranges, and golds.

 It’s the perfect mix of crisp mountain air and seaside charm and my most beloved place in Greece!